darrylgit/gatsby-blog/README.md

 # gatsby-blog

 This is simply a repository of the code I write for [Andrei and Yihua's course on Udemy](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).
-And below is the Gatsby's default readme:
+And below is Gatsby's default readme:

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">